 Both endpoints are mostly just wrappers around endpoints of the Kombo API and mainly exist for security reasons (so that malicious actors can’t set up arbitrary integrations in your Kombo environment).

-The first one initializes the flow by calling the Kombo API and returns a link that we then use in the front-end:
+The first one initializes the flow by calling the Kombo API and returns a link that we then use in the frontend:

 Node.js (Express + Axios)